PRBonn/digiforests/README.md

    pytest tests
    ```

 9. Explore the data and tools provided in the `scripts/` directory.
+Further documentation on usage can also be found in the respective directories (see next section).

 > Note: This setup has been tested only with CUDA 11.8 and PyTorch 2.2.1 compiled with CUDA 11.8.
 > Other configurations may work but are not supported.

-## Features

-- **Data Loading** 🗂️: Efficient data loading utilities for the DigiForests dataset
-- **Panoptic Segmentation** 🔍: Tools for training and evaluating panoptic segmentation models
-- **DBH Estimation** 📏: Scripts for estimating tree diameter at breast height
-- **Docker Support** 🐳: Containerized environment for reproducible research

 ## Usage

-Refer to the README files in each script directory for specific usage instructions:
+Please refer to the README files in each script directory for specific usage instructions:

 - [Data Pre-processing Scripts and Dataloader](scripts/data/README.md)
 - [Forest Panoptic Segmentation](scripts/forest_pan_seg/README.md)